 Although some of the proposed measurements can be performed simultaneously, in the following they are described separately, for the sake of clarity.

 Scans, which require usage of V1742s for amplitude measurements only, will be performed on a grid matching the 3.25 mm HRPPD pad pitch, to minimize a sheer data volume.
 Only one of the 8x4 DRS4 chips will be read out at a time (the one which serves an illuminated pad), and only the first 136 out of 1024 samples of the wave form at 5 GS/s, containing a prompt peak will be written to disk.
 Under these circumstances, we will be recording ~2 kB per event at a rate of ~9 kHz.
-Assuming that a single pad does not require more than 105 events, for any practical purposes (including SPE data with ~95% “empty” events), and re-positioning of the stages and re-starting the DAQ takes no longer than 10 seconds, a full scan of a single HRPPD quadrant will take less than an hour, and the total data volume for the whole set of 1024 HRPPD pads will be ~200 GB, which does not pose any substantial challenge for either the local or remote (RACF @ BNL) storage.
-Processing of a single event takes at most ?? msec, for a total of ?? per scan.
+Assuming that a single pad does not require more than 105 events, for any practical purposes (including “true SPE” data with ~95% “empty” events), and re-positioning of the stages and re-starting the DAQ takes no longer than 10 seconds, a full scan of a single HRPPD quadrant will take less than an hour, and the total data volume for the whole set of 1024 HRPPD pads will be ~200 GB, which does not pose any substantial challenge for either the local or remote (RACF @ BNL) storage.

-Timing measurements (surface scans) using the V1742s, will require recording of a trigger waveform from the Elmo femtosecond laser photodiode as well, and will most likely mean recording of 512 samples because of the trigger latency (TBC), thus limiting the DAQ rate to ~5 kHz.
+Timing measurements (surface scans) using the V1742s, will require recording of a trigger waveform from the Elmo femtosecond laser photodiode as well, and will most likely mean recording of 512 samples because of the trigger latency, thus limiting the DAQ rate to ~5 kHz.
 Since these scans are not really needed with a high granularity, one may want to limit the data volume by scanning only a fraction of pixels (say on a grid of 2*3.25 mm).

 Other measurements (like a QE uniformity scan at a fixed wavelength), where the V1742s are not involved, can be performed with a smaller step if needed.